9mousaa/trailerio/README.md

 ### Nginx Configuration Options

-Since you have multiple apps on plaio.cc, choose one of these options:
+If you have multiple apps on your domain, choose one of these options:

-#### Option 1: Subdomain Setup (trailerio.plaio.cc)
+#### Option 1: Subdomain Setup

 1. **Create Nginx config:**
    ```bash